atompsv/rl-swarm-setup/README.md

 ```bash
 screen -r 66661.swarm-session
 ```

-noted: 66661.swarm-session is ur screen id that u got from using **screen -ls**.
+Noted: 66661.swarm-session is ur screen id that u got from using **screen -ls**.

 3. You will see prompts like:

 ```